top of page

 ANSWERS

-What is a Multi Generational Australian Labradoodle?
+What is a Multigenerational Australian Labradoodle?

 A multigenerational Australian Labradoodle is a puppy who has a verified multigenerational pedigree.
-This means their parents come from the Australian Labradoodles linage and are registered with one of the 3 ALD clubs in America.
+Meaning their parents come from Australian Labradoodles lineage and are registered with one of the 3 ALD clubs in America.
 These puppies are products of generations of careful breeding, time, and, investment.
-Multigenerational Australian Labradoodles are low to no-shedding and allergy-friendly.

 What are the most common Labradoodle colors and do they change colors?